albertovalverde/openai-realtime-voice-text-console/README.md

 # New Feature Added

-A **chat input textbox** has been added, enabling users to interact with the OpenAI model by typing messages, alongside the existing voice interaction functionality.
-This new feature expands communication options, making the application more accessible and versatile for various use cases.
+A **text chat interface** has been introduced, enabling users to interact with the OpenAI model via typed messages alongside the existing voice interaction feature.
+This enhancement expands communication options, enhancing accessibility and versatility for a wide range of use cases.

 ## Details
 - **Interaction modes**: Users can switch between speaking or typing to converse with the model.